 When to Clay Bar your Car

-If your car is more than a few years old, try the plastic bag test.
-Wash your car, then head to the kitchen to grab a small resealable plastic sandwich bag.
-Cover your hand with the plastic bag and run your fingers along your car’s hood.
-You’ll probably be surprised how rough the surface is.
-Even after a fresh wash, the paint may look smooth, but feels entirely different to the touch.
-You’re feeling surface contaminants that have bonded with the paint.
+To assess whether your car requires a clay bar treatment, there’s a simple test you can perform, known as the plastic bag test.
+If your vehicle is more than a few years old, follow these steps: After washing your car, head to the kitchen and grab a small resealable plastic sandwich bag.
+Cover your hand with the bag and run your fingers along the hood of your car.
+You’ll likely be taken aback by the roughness you feel.
+Despite the surface appearing smooth after a fresh wash, the texture is entirely different to the touch.
+This roughness indicates the presence of surface contaminants that have bonded with the paint.

 How to Clay Bar your Car – (Simple Steps)